AimanMadan/MCP_Project/README.md

 4.  **Set up Ollama & Llama:**
     * Make sure Ollama is installed and running on your computer.
-    * Pull the Llama model you'll use (the client is likely set up for `llama3.2:3b` or a similar one):
+    * Pull the Llama model you'll use:
         ```bash
         ollama pull llama3.2:3b
         ```